Frequently Asked Questions

 What devices can I use to connect to the VPN?

 You can connect using a Windows PC or laptop, a Macintosh PC or laptop, a Unix/Linux PC or laptop or an Apple or Android tablet.
 The methods for establishing the connection are all different but once connected the principle is the same.
 Mobile telephones are not currently compatible or permitted as a VPN client device, and jailbroken (Apple devices with security features disabled) or rooted tablet devices will be denied access for security reasons.

 What IP address will be assigned to my machine?

-The IP address is a private address and will take the form 10.129.x.x.
+The IP address is a private address and will take the form 10.0.x.x.
 This address is only usable between your machine and the University.
 It helps to enhance the security of the connection.

 A Virtual Private Network provides the ability to be part of a secure remote network without being physically connected to it.
-Effectively, while you are connected to the University VPN via your local Internet connection, all of your network traffic is routed through the University network just as if your PC is actually on the University premises.
-The connection is highly secure as all data traffic is encrypted between your PC and the University.
+Effectively, while you are connected to Access VPN via your local Internet connection, network traffic to University resources is routed through the University network just as if your PC is actually on the University premises.
+The connection to University network resources is secure as all data traffic is encrypted between your PC and the University.

 Who can use the VPN?

 Durham University full and part-time staff and postgraduate researchers are permitted to use the service for their University work.